Table of Contents[Hide][Show]

 - Rinse well with warm water.
 Warm water seems to clean the mouth better (my opinion).
 I swish a few times with warm water to get any remaining oil out of my mouth.
 Some sources recommend swishing with warm salt water.

 - Brush well.
-I prefer to brush with Brushing Blend to make sure any remaining bacteria is killed.
+I prefer to brush with Wellnesse whitening toothpaste to make sure any remaining bacteria is killed.

 This can also be done with coconut oil, which is naturally antibacterial and has a milder taste that other oils.
 Anyone with a sensitivity to coconut oil or coconut products should avoid using coconut oil in this way.
 Sesame oil was traditionally used in the Ayurvedic tradition and is another great option, just make sure to use an organic sesame oil.